-- Posting PowerPoint slides or lecture notes on a course website or D2L.
+- Post PowerPoint slides or lecture notes on a course website or D2L.

-- Using lecture capture (Panopto) or podcasting your lecture, inclusive of PowerPoint slides.
+- Use lecture capture (Panopto) or podcasting your lecture, inclusive of PowerPoint slides.

-- Assigning students to teams and rotate responsibility each week for the team to create a complete set of notes to be shared with the class.
+- Assign students to teams and rotate responsibility each week for the team to create a complete set of notes to be shared with the class.

-- Using a workbook to summarize information covered in class and providing classroom time for students to collaborate in completing it.
+- Use a workbook to summarize information covered in class and provide classroom time for students to collaborate in completing it.

 - Find a volunteer note-taker from your class to share notes with this student individually or via a secure location on D2L.
-Volunteer note-takers can receive formal recognition for their work by filling out the Note-taker Registration form.
+Volunteer note-takers will receive formal recognition for their work by filling out the Note-taker Registration form.

-- If you’d like, you can provide a copy of your complete notes to the student.
+- Provide a copy of your complete notes to the student.

 - Ask a TA or preceptor to share notes